 • Is your branding (your logo, colours, fonts) still up to date and reflective of the kind of clients you want to attract?
 A strong brand is often simple, with a clear and consistent message.
 Keep your website design simple but let your brand personality shine through.

-Write down specific actions to work ON your website this week to increase your online sales, and to make you feel proud again of your website.
+Write down specific actions to work ON your website this week to increase your online sales, and to make you feel proud of your website.

 The 4 main ways to get more website visitors (and therefore to increase your online sales chances!) are: